Elia M. Powers, Ph.D.

 University of Maryland-College Park, Philip Merrill College of Journalism, 2010-2014

-Audience engagement and the impact of journalism; civic engagement and news/media literacy; media and disability
+Audience metrics and the impact of journalism; civic engagement and news/media literacy; media and disability

 PEER-REVIEWED JOURNAL ARTICLES

 Powers, E., & Haller, B. (2017).
 Journalism and mass communication textbook representations of verbal media skills: Implications for students with speech disabilities.
-Journal of Media Literacy Education, 9(2) (Accepted for publication).
+Journal of Media Literacy Education, 9(2), 58-75.

 Powers, E. & Incollingo, J. (2016).
 Multimedia journalism professors on an island: Resources, support lacking at small programs.
 Teaching Journalism & Mass Communication, 6(1), 1-17.

 Powers, E., & Koliska, M. (2016).
 Placing trust in others: How college students find news, determine credibility and develop their views of journalism in the digital age.
-Journalism Education, 5(1), 105-122.y education are discussed.
+Journalism Education, 5(1), 105-122.

 Powers, E., Moeller, S., & Yuan, Y. (2016).
 Political engagement during a presidential election year: A case study of media literacy students.
 Journal of Media Literacy Education, 8(1), 1-13.